 A long, wide beach stretches along Lake Winnipeg's western shoreline.
 Shallow, warm waters stretch out as far as the eye can see.
 Being on the eastern edge of the lake and protected from the prevailing western winds, the water tends to be calmer, with small waves.

 A boardwalk runs along the back of the beach, and on hot summer weekends, it's a fun place to hang out.
-The town of Winnipeg Beach is a typical summer tourist town, with fast-food restaurants, souvenir shops, and ice-cream stands.
+The town of Winnipeg Beach is a typical summer tourist town, with fast-food restaurants, arcades, souvenir shops, and ice-cream stands.

 Accommodation here ranges from bed and breakfasts to cottage rentals, basic hotels, and camping.
 The campground is one of the best in the province, only steps away from the beach.

 So close to Winnipeg, it could almost be considered an urban park, Beaudry Provincial Park is a forested oasis, reachable in less than 10 minutes from the western edge of the city.

 Wonderful walking trails run through a forest set in a former river bottom.
 In the winter, the cross-country ski trails here are protected from the cold winds that tend to blow across the prairies.

 Bird-watchers flock here to try and spy one of the many species who sing and flit about in the maple, cottonwood, and basswood trees.
 In the summer, the forest floor erupts in ferns.